-The men and women included in these books are real people with real stories.
+The women included in these books are real women with real stories.
 Here are some facts about them.
-Can you write down what each fact tells you about each persons's talents, profession, identity and personality?
+Can you write down what each fact tells you about each woman's talents, profession, identity and personality?

 Differentiate for younger KS1 groups by asking them to pick out key words from the text and discussing their associations.